unixunion/solace-dashboards/README.md

-# solace monitor
+# solace dashboards

-realtime metrics for Solace
+realtime metrics dashboards for Solace

 ## about

-solace-dashboard polls SEMP periodically for metrics as defined in config, then pushes those metrics over websocket to the webclients.
+solace-dashboard polls SEMP periodically for metrics as defined in config, then pushes those metrics over websocket to the HTML client dashboard application.

 ## features

-* customizable metrics
+* custom metrics and config for handlers and view_formatting
-* websocket based html client
+* websocket based HTML client
-* eventbus server responder for other VertX.io verticles
+* eventbus server responding to metrics requests
-* highly discernible colour schema
+* graphs feature highly discernible colour schema

-## implemented

 * individual vpn dashboards
-* overview stats
+* overview dashboard
-* metric configuration for handlers, view_formatting

 ## roadmap

-* some degree of historical data
+* some degree of historical data persistence
-* custom js injection into main templates
+* custom javascript rendering into webapp template
+* add top queues within a VPN to per-VPN dashboards
+* add a solace JMS subscriber for appliance generated events

 ## configuring